Security Testing Guide

 • Develops penetration scripts and tests.

-• Simulates hackers’ attacks on applications, networks or devices.
+• Simulates hackers’ attacks on applications, networks, or devices.

-• Provides recommendations on security risks mitigation.
+• Provides recommendations on security risk mitigation.

 Security code review analyst